exonum/exonum-doc/src/get-started/light-client.md

 # Exonum Light Client Tutorial

+!!! note
+    Light client is also available in Java language.
+    Please refer to the [readme][lc-java] for details.

 In this tutorial we describe how to use the light client to interact with Exonum services.
 The tutorial extends other tutorials:
 [Cryptocurrency Advanced](data-proofs.md)